General Compliance & Annual Filing Requirement in Hong Kong

 Submission of the annual filing is to be accompanied by the registration fee.
 For hard copy submissions, cheques in Hong Kong Dollars should be crossed and issued to “Companies Registry”.
 Electronic filing uses various on-line payment methods i.e., deduction from e-Registry deposit account, credit card, digital wallet and PPS Shop & Buy Service.

-The annual filing of documents and the registration fee can be submitted either in hard copy or soft copy format via the following methods:
+The annual filing of documents and the registration fee can be submitted via the following methods:

 • Hard Copy In-Person